Unofficial Pluslife FAQ (EN)

 Can I test for other pathogens?

 Yes, Pluslife sells a variety of different test kits.
-Tests for Covid, influenza, RSV, Strep A and more are available from Altruan.
+While this document focuses on SARS-Cov-2, tests for influenza A/B, RSV, Strep A and more are available from Altruan.
 More details can be found on the manufacturer's website.

 For tests other than Covid, it is necessary to use our app so that the test is carried out correctly and the individual results can be displayed for combination tests.